OpenDrupal/archived-opendrupal-drupal-fundamentals/set-up/opendrupal_drupal_fundamentals/themes/fortytwo/STARTERKIT/README.md

   * Sass compiling, including source maps and autoprefixer;
   * JS Hint, and uglify;
   * Cache clear when you change php, inc or info files in the theme;
-  * BrowserSync is also added, but initially disabled.
-You can enable it by changing the `enable_bs` value in the `gulp.config.json` file to true and setting the correct `bs_proxy_host` value.
-This has to be the url to your local dev environment.
+  * Livereload is added to the gulp file.
+To make this work you need the browser plugin which you can find on http://livereload.com/extensions/.
+Also you need to enable it by changing the `enable_livereload` value in the `gulp.config.json` file to true.
+With the option `livereload_hard_refresh` you can enable or disable window refreshes.
+When this option is set to false (default) only the static files will be reloaded.